Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/custom-transports.md

 A Transport collects messages from the application and transmits them over the network.
 The Transport layer is also responsible for making sure that all packets arrive and that they arrive in order if needed.
 Transports also make sure that your data won't get corrupted when it's sent over the network.

-This layer enables the host to send and receive error-corrected data, packets or messages over a network.

 ## Community Contribution

 The MLAPI supports community contributions for Transport implementations.
 See the [MLAPI Community Contributions](https://github.com/Unity-Technologies/mlapi-community-contributions)  repository to learn more.